-If you’ve just invested in brand new, SEO-friendly webpages (SEO stands for ‘search engine optimisation’), you’re probably wondering how long it will take for your investment to pay off.
-There are thousands of factors that can affect how long it will take your new webpages to start appearing on the first page of Google’s search results so it can vary widely.
+If you’ve just invested in brand new, SEO-friendly webpages (SEO stands for ‘search engine optimisation’), you’re probably wondering how long it’ll take for your investment to pay off.
+There are thousands of factors that can affect how long it will take your new webpages to start appearing on the first page of Google’s search results, so it can vary widely.
 However, to give you an idea of what to expect, real data indicates it takes, on average, about 100 days for a new webpage to rank well.

 What are the main factors that affect how long it takes to rank well on Google?

 The above data is for websites with an average domain raking of 49.6 and an average of 25 referring domains.
 So, if you’ve got a higher domain ranking and more quality websites are linking to your webpages, then you can probably get there faster.
 If your domain ranking is lower and/or you don’t have many other websites linking to you, then it will likely take you much longer to rank well (and you may never rank well).

 ‘Domain ranking’ (also referred to as ‘domain authority’ or your ‘domain score’) is a measure of how much authority Google thinks your website has.
 ‘Referring domains’ are other websites that have linked to your website.

 Note, if you’ve created a brand new website, your domain ranking will start off pretty low so it’s going to take you longer to rank well.
 However, the data in this study shows that your domain ranking doesn’t have a huge impact on the speed at which you can rank well.
 Note though that Google prefers older websites.
 So while your website is less than six months old, your ranking improvements will be slower because of this factor — when your website is less than six months old, the speed at which you climb the search engine results pages (SERPs) rankings will be limited more by the age of your website than by your low domain ranking.